Available in written form or DAISY audio, “It’s Off to Work we Go” by Bonnie Mosen

 The DAISY audio version is a little more expensive because of the time it took to produce.
 Narrated by Heidi Taylor, formerly Heidi Mosen whose voice will be familiar to many of our customers, it’s a pleasant listen that brings the book to life in a way that only human speech can.

-The text version of the book, and access to the virtual job club, can be yours for just $29.95 USD.
+The text version of the book can be yours for just $29.95 USD.

-The DAISY audio version of the book is available for just $35 USD, and it also includes access to the Job Club.
+The DAISY audio version of the book is available for just $35 USD.

 Buy today, and begin your journey to increasing your chances of landing that life-changing job.